-Activity - Children use blocks to construct farm buildings to house toy animals.
-They refer to book illustrations as models.
+Activity - Children use blocks to construct farm buildings to house the toy animals.
+They refer to the book illustrations as models.

-- Are the children aware of the differences in the blocks available to them?
-Ask them to identify the shapes of the blocks they are using. - Do they communicate with each other about what they are building? - Your observations will help you plan future experiences.
+- Are the children aware of the differences in the blocks available to them? - Do they communicate with each other about what they are building? - Your observations will help you plan future experiences.